-Thankfully coffee is not as bad as researchers and dentists first thought as research from 2014 by the Federal University in Rio De Janeiro indicates that layer of bacteria on teeth may be reduced and killed by coffee.
+Thankfully coffee is not as bad as researchers and dentists first thought as research from 2014 by the Federal University in Rio de Janeiro indicates that the layer of bacteria on teeth may be reduced and killed by coffee.

 The study involved the use of Robusta coffee beans which have greater amounts of polyphenols and caffeine than Arabica coffee beans.

-There is also studies from America than indicate the probability of dyeing form oral cancer are reduced by 49% when drinking 4 or more cups of coffee per day.
+There are also studies from America that indicate the probability of dying from oral cancer is reduced by 49% when drinking 4 or more cups of coffee per day.

 Can Coffee Cause Receding Gums?